Hard work should do more than let you survive.

 We help create and pass good jobs policy

-We won a $15 minimum wage, paid sick days, and wage theft enforcement.
+We won a $15 minimum wage, paid sick days, and wage enforcement.
 Workers got a raise and businesses that play by the rules no longer have to compete with businesses that cheat.
 The Economic Roundtable estimates that the $15 minimum wage policy we passed will generate a $5.9 billion stimulus for LA’s economy.
 Not bad.

 We work with businesses to create better jobs